CMSgov/qpp-conversion-tool/README.md

   Sometimes the Java Runtime installer doesn't update your path.
 So you must do it manually.
 Alternatively, download and install the [Java Development Kit](http://www.oracle.com/technetwork/es/java/javase/downloads/index.html), (version `>=1.8`).
 The Java Development Kit is better at updating your path.

 * [Maven](https://maven.apache.org), (version `>=3.3`) which is used to build the library, manage dependencies, run tests, and generate distributable files.
-After you unzip the Maven archive, you need to add the `bin` directory to you path, as described the [Maven installation instructions](https://maven.apache.org/install.html).
+After you unzip the Maven archive, you need to add the `bin` directory to your path, as described the [Maven installation instructions](https://maven.apache.org/install.html).

   ```shell
   # When you run 'mvn -v', you should get 3.3.X.
 For example: